High-Dimensional Inference for Generalized Linear Models with Hidden Confounding: Numerical Studies

 We see from Fig.~\ref{fig:CI genes} that the confidence intervals for some genes do not contain zero, suggesting that they are possibly associated with their respective stimulations.
 For valid statistical inference, we perform a Bonferroni correction to adjust for multiple hypothesis testing.
-Genes that are significantly associated with the stimulation after Bonferroni correction are reported in Table~\ref{table:bf significant}.
+As a comparison, we perform similar procedures using the confidence intervals constructed with the naive method to identify the significant genes.
+Genes that are significantly associated with the stimulation after Bonferroni correction from the proposed method and naive method respectively are reported in Table~\ref{table:bf significant}.
 The small $p$-values and large effect sizes indicate that the corresponding genes are strongly associated with their respective stimulations.
 Some gene codes in Table~\ref{table:bf significant} coincide with the findings in~\cite{cai2021glm}, and their functional consequences to the stimulation are also supported in existing literature.
-Specifically, \cite{cai2021glm} suggested that there exist significant association for ``IL6'' with Pam3CSK4 stimulation, ``RSAD2'' with polyinosinic-polycytidylic acid stimulation, and ``CXCL10'' and ``IL12B'' with lipopolysaccharide stimulation.
-Applying our proposed method in which the effects of unmeasured confounders are considered, we identify that ``IL1B'', ``IL6'', and ``SAA3'' are significant genes for Pam3CSK4 stimulated cells, ``RSAD2'' is significant for polyinosinic-polycytidylic acid stimulated cells, and ``IL12B'' is significant for lipopolysaccharide stimulated cells.
+Specifically, \cite{cai2021glm} suggested that there exist significant association for ``IL6'' with PAM stimulation, ``RSAD2'' with PIC stimulation, and ``CXCL10'' and ``IL12B'' with LPS stimulation.
+Applying our proposed method in which the effects of unmeasured confounders are considered, we identify that ``IL1B'', ``IL6'', and ``SAA3'' are significant genes for PAM stimulated cells, ``RSAD2'' is significant for PIC stimulated cells, and ``IL12B'' is significant for LPS stimulated cells.
+On the other hand, when we apply the naive method which does not adjust for unmeasured confounders, we identify significant genes ``IL1B'', ``IL6'' for PAM stimulated cells, ``RSAD2'' for PIC stimulated cells and ``IL12B'' for LPS stimulated cells.
+Comparing the proposed method with the naive method, our method that adjusts for unmeasured confounders identifies an additional gene ``SAA3".
+In the genetics literature, experimental studies support the finding that ``SAA3" plays important roles in immune reactions~\citep{SAA3}.
+For instance, mice lacking the gene ``SAA3'' develop metabolic dysfunction along with defects in innate immune development~\citep{SAA3}.
+This comparison suggests that our proposed method can identify significant genes/variables that are not captured by existing debiasing procedures without for adjusting unmeasured confounders.